steve8x8/deploy-ns-local-raspi/Readme.md

 __Prerequisites:__

- -1.
-Starting with version 4, the RasPi must be updated with the latest (Raspbian-provided) firmware, see
+ X. Starting with version 4, the RasPi must be updated with the latest (Raspbian-provided) firmware, see
 	https://jamesachambers.com/raspberry-pi-4-bootloader-firmware-updating-recovery-guide/

  0. Install Raspberry Pi SD card (minimum 4 GB) with Debian Ubuntu "Bionic", ready for RasPi 4B from https://jamesachambers.com/raspberry-pi-4-ubuntu-server-desktop-18-04-3-image-unofficial/

     At the time of this writing, Version 28 (18.04.4) was provided.
-Check for updates at
+Check for updates at https://github.com/TheRemote/Ubuntu-Server-raspi4-unofficial/releases
-	https://github.com/TheRemote/Ubuntu-Server-raspi4-unofficial/releases

     This comes as a server-only image; addition of desktop is possible, see James's instructions.
     You may require a bigger SD card, 8 or 16 GB.

  1. Configure your Raspberry Pi
     Let RasPi always boot up fully (`cloud-init` must have finished) before logging in.
-   Initial username: ubuntu Password: ubuntu
+    Initial username: `ubuntu` Password: `ubuntu`

     The initial keymap will be US!
 Do not use any special characters for the new password yet unless you're 110% sure you will be able to enter it once the keymap has been adjusted!
     Most alphabet characters (except qwzy) and numbers are safe.

    `$ sudo raspi-config`
 ```